andsens/bootstrap-vz/tests/integration/README.rst

 -------------
 The integration testing harness is in no way complete.

-* It still has no support for providers other than virtualbox and EC2.
+* It still has no support for providers other than Virtualbox, EC2 and Docker.
 * Creating an SSH connection to a booted instance is cumbersome and does not happen in any of the tests - this would be particularly useful when manifests are to be tested beyond whether they boot up.